 - The standard Java packages (java., javax.)

-Pada daga at a sandard standard for a standard stan - Derby does not prevent you from storing such a jar file in the database, but these classes are never loaded from the jar file. - The classes that are supplied with your Java environment (for example, sun.)
+Derby does not prevent you from storing such a jar file in the database, but these classes are never loaded from the jar file. - The classes that are supplied with your Java environment (for example, sun.)